 This new program on private lands is strategically linked with the public land burning program, in recognition of the fact that fire does not respect property boundaries.

 This is a critical issue in areas such as the Mt Lofty Ranges where almost two thirds of the high fuel areas are privately owned, and often close to assets in peri-urban areas.

 Private landholders can get involved in this new program in the following ways:

-- If your land is identified as being high risk and is in a strategic location for community protection, you may be approached by DEW staff, your local council or a CFS Fire Prevention Officer to discuss options to reduce your bushfire risk to help protect the community.
+- If your land is in a high-risk area, and is in a strategic location, you may be approached by NPWSSA staff to discuss options to reduce your bushfire risk to help protect the community.
 Priority is given to highly populated areas.

-- If you own land that you think may pose a bushfire risk to the wider community and you are not able to manage the fuel yourself you can contact DEW staff.
-From there you can find out whether your property has been identified as a risk and discuss options for the future management.
+- If you own land that you think may pose a bushfire risk to the wider community and you are not able to manage the fuel yourself you can contact NPWSSA staff.
+They will let you know whether your property has been identified as a risk and discuss options to manage it.